Tips for getting your apps approved

 What to do if your app is not approved

-While Research In Motion strives to approve all third-party applications submitted to BlackBerry World, some applications will be denied.
-Some reasons for denial include:
+While BlackBerry strives to approve all third-party applications submitted to the BlackBerry World vendor portal, some applications can be denied.
+An app can be denied if:

 - The app contains broken links or buttons.